2025 Preliminary Round — San Francisco Regional, CA

 -

-South Korean-born pianist Hyewon Chang’s musical journey has seen her grace stages of international renown, including the Weill Concert Hall at Carnegie Hall, the Kennedy Center, Hochschule für Musik und Theater in Munich, and the historic birthplace of Franz Joseph Haydn in Rohrau, Austria.
+“Stellar technical command, musicality, and poise.” –TexturaSouth Korean-born pianist Hyewon Chang has consistently demonstrated exceptional artistry and technical skill, captivating audiences with her deeply expressive interpretations.
+Her musical journey has seen her grace stages of international renown, including the Weill Concert Hall at Carnegie Hall, Walt Disney Concert Hall, the Kennedy Center, Hochschule für Musik und Theater in Munich, and the historic birthplace of Franz Joseph Haydn in Rohrau, Austria.
 Additionally, her performances have resonated through Rolston Hall at the Banff Centre and across numerous venues in America, captivating audiences with her profound musicality and technical prowess.

-She has performed with the Camerata München, LA Korean American Musicians’ Association Orchestra, engagements such as the “Artists of Tomorrow” concert with the Brentwood Westwood Symphony Orchestra, as well as performances with the Culver Symphony Orchestra.
-She has been invited to Chopin Masterclasses, a collaboration with The Fryderyk Chopin Institute at Cornell Center for Historical Keyboards.
-She has performed in numerous masterclasses with world-renowned artists, including Leon Fleisher, Menahem Pressler, Jean-Yves Thibaudet, Dang Thai Son, and Olga Kern, among others.
+She has performed with the Camerata München, LA Korean American Musicians’ Association Orchestra, engagements such as the "Artists of Tomorrow" concert with the Brentwood Westwood Symphony Orchestra, as well as performances with the Culver Symphony Orchestra.
+She has been invited to Chopin Masterclasses, a collaboration with The Fryderyk Chopin Institute, at Cornell Center for Historical Keyboards.
+She has performed in numerous masterclasses with world-renowned artists, including Leon Fleisher, Menahem Pressler, Jean-Yves Thibaudet, Dang Thai Son, Olga Kern, among others.

 -

-Dr. Julian Jaeyoung Kim is hailed as a marvelous virtuoso whose performances embody a deep sense of commitment and a relentless curiosity to uncover the true essence of the music.
+–GramophoneJulian Jaeyoung Kim, a South Korean-born pianist, is hailed as a marvelous virtuoso.
+His performances embody a deep sense of commitment and a relentless curiosity about uncovering the true essence of music.
+These qualities have earned him critical acclaim and recognition in prestigious international piano competitions and concert venues worldwide.